Gold Collar

 The Gold Collar is a Greyhound racing competition.
 It was inaugurated in 1933 at Catford Stadium.

-Following the closure of Catford in 2003 the competition switched to Belle Vue Stadium but only lasted until 2009 when it was discontinued.
-Six years later the competition was resurrected by Crayford Stadium from 2015 to 2024 but with the closure of Crayford Stadium, it then switched to Brighton & Hove in 2025.
+Following the closure of Catford in 2003, the competition switched to Belle Vue Stadium, but it was discontinued in 2009.
+In 2015 the competition was resurrected by Crayford Stadium.
+After the closure of Crayford Stadium in 2024, the competition switched to Brighton & Hove in 2025.